Victoria Treadell

-Victoria Marguerite Treadell, CMG, MVO (née Jansz; born 4 November 1959) is the high commissioner of the United Kingdom to Australia and has been in the posting since April 2019.
-She is the former High Commissioner of the United Kingdom to Malaysia, High Commissioner of the United Kingdom to New Zealand and Samoa, and Governor of the Pitcairn Islands.
+Victoria Marguerite Treadell, CMG, MVO (née Jansz; born 4 November 1959) is the former High Commissioner of the United Kingdom to Australia having also previously served as High Commissioner of the United Kingdom to Malaysia, High Commissioner of the United Kingdom to New Zealand and Samoa, and Governor of the Pitcairn Islands.

 Early life and education

 She was born on 4 November 1959 in Ipoh, Perak, Malaya (now Malaysia) to a Cantonese mother and a father of French-Dutch ancestry.

 Diplomatic career

 Treadell joined the Foreign and Commonwealth Office in 1978.
 Before her posting to New Zealand, she had held postings in Pakistan, India and Malaysia.

 From 2010 to 2014, she served as High Commissioner to New Zealand and Governor of Pitcairn.
 She is the first woman who served as British High Commissioner to New Zealand.
 From October 2014 to 2019, she served as High Commissioner to Malaysia.

 On 12 February 2019, Treadell was announced as the next British High Commissioner to Australia, in succession to Menna Rawlings, taking up the post in March 2019.

 In early February 2020, Treadell took the "unprecedented" step of giving two elected officials from the Parliament of Australia a "dressing down".
 The letter, showed "stern" disapproval for how Australia had revealed its security concerns over the UK's invitation to Huawei into its 5G network, which had been expressed both to her, and her Foreign Secretary Dominic Raab, in a private briefing.

 In 2021, she was branded as a "sanctimonious bore" by senior members of the Australian government over "publicly lecturing" Australia on its allegedly inadequate efforts to combat climate change.